Dracir/Dracir.github.io/_gamejams/2021-03-01-Le-petit-pot-jardin.md

 ---
 layout: gamejam-post
-title: Le Petit Pot Jardin
+title: "Le Petit Pot Jardin"
 salePitch: Le petit pot is a game where you create your own little garden presentation.
 You choose what plants to seed and which to let die so others get nutrients.
 It's a living experiment.
 shortdescription: I tried to make a game that looked pretty first, with minimum gameplay...
 thumbnail-img: assets/img/gamejams/PetitPotJardin-Thumbnail.png